AutodeskGames/stingray-docs/source/interactive_help/getting_started/get_started_live/vr_minimap.md

-# Customizing the Live VR Minimap
+# Customize the Live VR Minimap

 The Live template offers a VR Minimap, which gives you a unique perspective on your scene.